codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-onelogin.md

   max-width="90%"
   %}

-  Note this down.

 ### Set up login and redirect URIs

 Go back to the OneLogin dashboard.

-Use the Client Name from the previous section to generate the Login Url and Redirect URIs:
+Use the Client Name from the previous section to generate the Login URL and Redirect URIs:

 * Example Client Name: `t0nlUJoqQlDv`
 * Example Login Url: `https://g.codefresh.io/api/auth/t0nlUJoqQlDv`